SylvainWT/EmergingTechnologies/01 - Presentation/001 - What Are emerging technologies ?.md

   - Access and security...
   - Administration (License Management...)

-**Support of the Digital Transformation**
+**3 - Support of the Digital Transformation**

-More Organizational agility is required to adapt and evolve to successfully face change caused by both internal and external factors
+More organizational agility is required to adapt and evolve to successfully face change caused by both internal and external factors

-### Since when are servers, software, infra, represented by ... a cloud ?
-hmmmm, tricky question.
-By definition,
->**cloud:**        _noun_
-> a mass of something such as dust or smoke that looks like a cloud: A cloud

-The representation of a cloud is not well established.
-So ....

-**My proposition:** The term _cloud_  is commonly used to describe an consolidation of objects that visually appear from a distance as... a cloud.
-Early used in IT as a metaphor of the Internet in computer network diagrams as an abstraction of the underlying infrastructure it represents.
-As a "Cloud" it is now a bag of so many thing : Infra, Servers, Network, Capabilities, Software.....

-## Some Definitions
-**Cloud Provider  :** The party that provides cloud-based IT resources is the cloud provider.(IBM Cloud in these sessions)

-**Cloud Consumer  :** The party that uses cloud-based IT resources is the cloud consumer.
-(YOU in these sessions)

-**Cloud Service  :**  Any IT resource that is made remotely accessible via a cloud.
-(WHAT you will use in these sessions)

 ## Benefits of going in the cloud
-**Reduced Investments and Proportional Costs** **Increased Scalability**  as clouds can instantly and dynamically allocate IT resources to cloud consumers **Increased Availability and Reliability**
+**1 - Reduced Investments and Proportional Costs**
+**2 - Scalability**  as clouds can instantly and dynamically allocate IT resources to cloud consumers **2 - Availability and Reliability**

 ## Challenges of going in the cloud
-**Reversibility and Portability Between Cloud Providers** What do I do if I want to change my Cloud provider ?
+**1 - Reversibility and Portability Between Cloud Providers** What do I do if I want to change my Cloud provider ?
-**Control over my computing capabilities**  Public Clouds are centrally governed by Cloud providers **Security Vulnerabilities** AS we moved the data from a Private, totally mastered Datacenter to the Public/Private/Hybrid Cloud
+**2 - Control over my computing capabilities**  Public Clouds are centrally governed by Cloud providers **3 - Security Vulnerabilities** AS we moved the data from a Private, totally mastered Datacenter to the Public/Private/Hybrid Cloud
-**Legal compliance** Depending of the location of the cloud Datacenter some legal issues can raise (such as maintaining the data within a geo)
+**4 - Legal compliance** Depending of the location of the cloud Datacenter some legal issues can raise (such as maintaining the data within a geo)

 ##The Promises (Expectations) of the Cloud

 Cloud in the IT acception can be seen a style to deliver computing capabilities under several promises to external customers using Internet technologies :

-**Instant Provisionning**
+**1 - Instant Provisionning**
   - Target end-users can provision IT capacity without administrative/human involvment

-**multitenancy (and resource pooling)**
+**2 - Multitenancy (and resource pooling)**
  - Different customers can consumes the same ressource exposed by the provider in total confidentiality

-**elasticity**
+**3 - Elasticity**
  - It is the the automated ability of a cloud to transparently scale (UP and DOWN) IT resources to map the demand/request

-**measured usage**
+**4 - Measured usage**
  - Usage of the platform is monitored and billing is (most of the time) aligned to the consumption of the resources

-**resiliency**
+**5 - Resiliency**
 - CLoud service enable architectural pattern allowing to avoid/reduce to a minimal time the potential disruption